goodtomeetyou/GrinningSoul/README.md

 This is a fork of [GrinningSoul](https://github.com/daeken/grinningsoul).

-GrinningSoul is a set of high-low level code that provides a translation layer between arm64 and x86-64 CPU instruction and architectures within the iOS-simulator shipped with XCode.
-This enables iOS App Store decrypted applications to run in the Simulator on Intel-based Macs.
+GrinningSoul is a set of high-low level code that provides a translation layer for arm64 <-> x86-64 CPU architectures within the iOS-simulator shipped with XCode.
+This enables iOS App Store decrypted applications to run in the Simulator (Intel-based Macs).
 The project relies on the LLVM infrastructure to perform highly efficient code translation, compilation, and library support.

-Not all iOS features are available, such as physical peripherals, Bluetooth, Extensions, and PlugIns.
-Also, some processes tend to crash the applications due to unimplemented features.
+Not all iOS features are available due Simulator limitations.
+Feautures that relies on physical hardware could tend to crash the applications due to unimplemented or non-existent features.

 The original project was abandoned after Apple announced their CPU transition from Intel to Apple Silicon on Mac devices.
-The goal of this fork is to refactor the code to support modern APIs, libraries, and SDKs, convert the project to a user-friendly Mac App, bring support for iOS apps outside of the simulator, and potentially support light Apple Silicon macOS apps on Intel Macs.
-We will try to maintain the project until Apple stops supporting newer macOS versions on Intel Macs.
+The goal of this fork is to refactor the code to support modern APIs, libraries, and SDKs.
+I also want to refactor the code structure to be usable in other architecture bridging projects, as well as convert this project to a user-friendly Mac App so you can convert Applications easily without complications.
+I will try to maintain the project until Apple stops shipping newer macOS versions on Intel Macs.

 **CURRENT MILESTONES**

-*   iOS 10 up to iOS 13 partial application support
+*   Built all needed binaries/libraries
-    *   Known working apps: [Spotify, Airbnb, Instagram, X].
+    *   Built sucessfully libemuruntime.dylib using Moonage nor Unicorn.
-    *   Known issues: [Crashes on certain processes].
+    *   Built libarmruntime.dylib using the latest iOS SDK.
-*   Partial Swift support
+*   Partial function database generator update.
-    *   Supported basic Swift syntax, CoreData, Foundation, UIKit, SwiftUI, etc.
+    *   Still need to rewrite HeaderParse/generatefuncdb since is not dumping anything on the funcdb file on latest macOS/iOS-simulator versions.
-*   Near native CPU performance through [libmoonage CPU emulation runtime](https://github.com/daeken/libmoonage)
+*   Compilation of LLVM@9 (ios-sim target) for Moonage dynamic linking at libemuruntime.dylib [libmoonage CPU emulation library](https://github.com/daeken/libmoonage)

 ## Getting Started

-Follow the instructions below to build required binaries and convert an iOS app bundle.
+Follow the instructions below to build required binaries/libraries and convert an iOS app bundle.

 **PREREQUISITES**

-*   Intel Mac with macOS 11 (Big Sur) up to macOS 15 (Sonoma)
+*   Decrypted iOS arm64 app bundle (**MAKE SURE YOUR APPLICATION IS TARGETING AT LEAST IOS 13 SINCE NEW DYLD FORMAT IS NOT IMPLEMENTED YET, IOS 14+ APPS ARE NOT SUPPORTED**)
-*   Xcode with the latest iOS SDK (install via the App Store)
+*   Intel Mac with macOS 11 (Big Sur) up to macOS 15 (Sequoia)
-*   CMake (version 3.15 or higher)
+*   Xcode with the latest iOS SDK (recomended for test iOS 18.2)
-*   Make
+*   CMake and Make via Homebrew
 *   Python 2 (required for some scripts)
 *   Boost (version 1.70 or higher)
-*   Apple Silicon Macs are **NOT** supported since this project bridges Aarch64 code to x86-64.
-For Apple Silicon Macs, please look for alternatives such as [Mickey Jin Alternative](https://jhftss.github.io/Run-any-iOS-Apps-in-the-Xcode-Simulator/)
+*   Apple Silicon Macs are **NOT** supported since this project bridges Aarch64 <-> x86-64 instruction code and library calls.
+For Apple Silicon Macs, please look for alternatives such as [Mickey Jin converter](https://jhftss.github.io/Run-any-iOS-Apps-in-the-Xcode-Simulator/)

 **INSTALLATION**